NandhiniKarvendhan/NandhiniKarvendhan.github.io/README.md

 # Nandhini's Portfolio

-Showcasing personal profile and projects developed during "Post Graduate Certificate in Full Stack Development" course conducted bt MIT xPRO institute.
+Showcasing personal profile and projects developed during "Post Graduate Certification in Full Stack Development" course conducted bt MIT xPRO institute.

 ## License information:

 MIT License

-Copyright (c) 2020 Nandhini K
+Copyright (c) 2022 Nandhini K

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal